Koleok/jest-coverage-ratchet/README.md

   }
   ```

-Should this tool support things like jest config files and piping the coverage data in as an argument?
+Should this tool support things like piping the coverage data in as an argument?
 Of course it should.
 If you want to build that and send a PR I will be all smiles 😀✨.
 If not then you probably see me do it _eventually_.

 ## Questions?
 Just submit an issue or a PR, I'm no elitist.